EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 #.
 Once the loci are created, track back to the original transcripts of the superlocus:
     #. discard any transcript overlapping more than one locus, as these are probably chimeras.
     #.
 For those transcripts that are overlapping to a single locus, verify that they are valid alternative splicing events using the :ref:`class code <ccodes>` of the comparison against the primary transcript.
 Transcripts are re-scored dynamically when they are re-added in this fashion, to ensure their quality when compared with the primary transcript.
     #.
+If there are transcripts that do not overlap any of the final loci, create a new superlocus with the missed transcripts and perform the scoring and selection again on them, until no transcript is unaccounted for.
+#.
+After the alternative splicing events have been defined, Mikado can optionally "pad" them.
+See the :ref:`padding section<padding>` for details.
+#.
 Finally detect and either tag or discard fragments inside the initial *superlocus* (irrespective of strand):
     #.
 Check whether the primary transcript of any locus meets the criteria to be defined as a fragment (by default, maximum ORF of 30AA and maximum 2 exons - any transcript exceeding either criterion will be considered as non-fragment by default)
     #.
 If so, verify whether they are near enough any valid locus to be considered as a fragment (in general, class codes which constitute the "Intronic", "Fragmentary" and "No overlap" categories).